josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/shader_reference/fog_shader.md

 camera.

-Fog shaders are a special form of compute shader that is called once for every froxel that is touched by an axis aligned bounding box of the associated [FogVolume](https://docs.godotengine.org/en/stable/classes/class_fogvolume.html#class-fogvolume).
+Fog shaders are a special form of compute shader that is called once for every froxel that is touched by an axis-aligned bounding box of the associated [FogVolume](https://docs.godotengine.org/en/stable/classes/class_fogvolume.html#class-fogvolume).
 This means that froxels that just barely touch a given [FogVolume](https://docs.godotengine.org/en/stable/classes/class_fogvolume.html#class-fogvolume) will still be used.

 ## Built-ins

-Values marked as in are read-only.
-Values marked as out can optionally be written to and will not necessarily contain sensible values.
+Values marked as `in` are read-only.
+Values marked as `out` can optionally be written to and will not necessarily contain sensible values.
 Samplers cannot be written to so they are not marked.